giannilmbd/dynare/doc/manual/source/the-model-file.rst

        Discard higher order terms when iteratively computing simulations of the solution.
-At second order, Dynare uses the algorithm of *Kim, Kim, Schaumburg and Sims (2008)*, while at third order and higher its generalization by *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018)* is used.
+At second order, Dynare uses the algorithm of :cite:t:`Kim:2008`, while at
+       third order and higher its generalization by :cite:t:`Andreasen:2018` is used.
        When specified, theoretical moments
-       are based on the pruned state space, i.e. the computation of second moments uses all terms as in *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018), page 10* as opposed to simply providing a second-order accurate result based on the linear solution as in *Kim, Kim, Schaumburg and Sims (2008)*.
+       are based on the pruned state space, i.e. the computation of second moments uses all terms as in :cite:t:`Andreasen:2018`, page 10 as opposed to simply providing a second-order accurate result based on the linear solution as in :cite:t:`Kim:2008`.

     .. option:: partial_information

-       Computes the solution of the model under partial information, along the lines of *Pearlman, Currie and Levine (1986)*.
-Agents are supposed to observe only some variables of the economy.
+       Computes the solution of the model under partial information, along the lines of :cite:t:`Pearlman:1986`.
+Agents
+       are supposed to observe only some variables of the economy.
 The set of observed variables is declared using the ``varobs`` command.
 Note that if ``varobs`` is not present or contains all